The Department of Cryopreservation

 - • Eggs can be stored for up to 10 years.

-- • Vitrification has been shown to be the most effective way of freezing human eggs with more than 90% of vitrified eggs surviving after thawing.
+- • Vitrification is the most effective way of freezing human eggs with more than 90% of vitrified eggs surviving after thawing.

 - • Sperm cryopreservation or sperm freezing is a method for men to preserve their sperm and store it in a bank so it can be used in the future.

-- • For couples who travel to our centre for fertility treatment, the sperm cryopreservation is a practical way to plan their travel.
+- • For couples who travel to our center for fertility treatment, sperm cryopreservation is a practical way to plan their travel.

 Procedure for Sperm Freezing

-- • The male partner based on the reference of Fertility expert will be advice to maintain an absence of sexual intercourse or masturbation for a period of 3 to 5 days prior to sperm freezing.
+- • The male partner based on the reference of Fertility expert will be advised to maintain an absence of sexual intercourse or masturbation for a period of 3 to 5 days before sperm freezing.

-- • The semen sample is collected by masturbation method in a sterile container and kept in 37oC warm water bath for liquefaction of semen.
+- • The semen sample is collected by the masturbation method in a sterile container and kept in a 37oC warm water bath for liquefaction of semen.

-- • Semen samples are slowly frozen in liquid nitrogen vapors.
-Once the samples have been frozen, they are placed in special containers where they are stored in the liquid nitrogen until they are needed.
+- • The Semen samples are frozen in liquid nitrogen vapors.
+After frozen, they are stored in liquid nitrogen until needed.

 - • Each ejaculate can yield between one to three vials.

-- • Each vial of a patient’s semen sample is labeled with the patient’s name, the date, and a unique number recorded on the side.
-This information will be used to catalog your semen sample in a storage facility.
+- • Each vial of the semen sample is labeled with the patient’s name, the date, and a unique number.

 Test Thaw Procedure

-- • The survival rate of sperm after cryopreservation can vary widely.
+- • After the cryopreservation, the survival rate of sperm may vary.

-- • Depending on the amount of sperm you have put into a bank, we recommend that one of the cryovials be thawed so we can examine how successfully your semen can be stored and thawed.
+- • Depending on the amount of sperm you preserved, the cryovials are examined and thawed.